 The one thing to watch out for with 5KPlayer is that the free model is supported by ads.
 They won’t show up while you’re watching a video, but they can be annoying while you’re searching your library or tweaking settings.(opens in new tab)

 Among the best free video player out there, Pot Player is an incredibly powerful program.
 It has a massive array of codecs built in and offers support for not only 360-degree and 8K videos, but also 3D videos.
 If you throw a file format at this software that it doesn’t already support, Pot Player will automatically download the needed codecs for you.

-You wouldn’t know if from just looking at the user interface, but Pot Player also contains a free screen recorder and free video editing software under the hood.
+You wouldn’t know it from just looking at the user interface, but Pot Player also contains a free screen recorder and free video editing software under the hood.
 The options for customizing video playback are very impressive, while hotkeys allow you to access your most-used settings without a hitch.

-As if all that weren’t enough, Pot Player is surprisingly lightweight software.
+As if all that weren’t enough, Pot Player is a surprisingly lightweight software.
 It loads faster than just about any other video player, free or paid, and uses up relatively few computer resources even when playing back large movies.